 I liken the non-Badlands Bronco Sports to the first-generation Escape XLS with its 123 horsepower Zetec four-cylinder.
 It was all well done, packaged smartly, and capable enough, but relatively pokey in a straight line.
 (When I had my ’01 V6, a friend had an ’01 four-cylinder… with a manual!
 It was pokey.)
 Many drivers won’t notice or care about the relative lack of power, but those of us in the enthusiast realm will be disappointed.
 Regardless, the Bronco Sport is still full of personality and charm.

 And speaking of smart packaging, the little Bronco Sport rides on the Escape’s platform but is dimensionally different in just about every way.
 The wheelbase is actually shorter, yet interior packaging is smartly executed.
 Don’t delude yourself, the Bronco Sport is still a “subcompact” crossover – but Ford’s done what they can to keep everyone comfortable.
 Front seats are adjustable to a comfortable driving position for short and tall drivers alike, helped by a tilt-and-telescope steering column.
 Rear seat headroom is excellent for six-footers, given that “safari roof” that steps up over the rear bench and cargo area.
 Rear seat entry is tight, though, and rear leg room is adequate but not generous if you are tall.

-For Punch and Prowess, Get the Bronco Sport Badlands
+For Punch and Prowess, Get the 2021 Ford Bronco Sport Badlands

 I haven’t driven the Bronco Sport Badlands yet, but it’s different enough that I can imagine its personality being more akin to our old Escape XLT with that Duratec V6.
 Our Escape felt just a hair too fast for its own good, with a power to weight ratio similar to the modern Bronco Sport Badlands.